marcelpetrick/DevNotes/BeenThereSeenThat/20230727_kaggle_Munich_nvidia/README.md

 * importance for embedding vectors and similarity
 * images with the same coloring, weather conditions, ... can be found

-* cosigned similarity: describes the angle between the embedding vectors
+* cosine similarity: describes the angle between the embedding vectors
   * simplest way: hashing: naive way ..
 * state of the art way: arc face loss
-* cluster the embedding vector across some center, which represent sthe class; also represent tha margin of the calss
+* cluster the embedding vector across some center, which represents the class; also represent the margin of the class
   * can be used for NLP as well, not just image vision
 * how to combine models and approaches: img01